linyows/rotion/README.md

 This is the API available:

-- FetchDatabase
-- FetchBlocks
+- FetchDatabase: Returns page list and properties in database
+- FetchPage: Returns page title and properties
+- FetchBlocks: Returns blocks that is the content of the page.

-Images are saved locally.
+Images are saved in `NOTIONATE_IMAGEDIR` locally.

 Author
 --